BrunoGrandePhD/rrr/_episodes/03-portability.md

 teaching: 10
 exercises: 0
 questions:
-- "Key question"
+- "Why should your project files be portable?"
+- "How can you ensure portability with R?"
 objectives:
-- "First objective."
+-
 keypoints:
-- "First key point."
+-
 ---